-- 739 households (75.2%) stated at least one person in the household aged 16 and over was in employment.
-Of those residents in new build homes that were in employment, 58.1% stated they, or someone in the household, solely or sometimes worked from home in their new build property. - 34% of these respondents that worked from home (for at least some of the time) worked from home frequently and 25.6% worked from home most of the time. - 23% worked from home weekly. - Only 10.1% of those who worked from home, worked from home once or twice a month, with 7.3% rarely working from home.
+- 739 households (75.2%) stated at least one person in the household aged 16 and over was in they, or someone in the household, solely or sometimes worked from home in their new build property. - 34% of these respondents that worked from home (for at least some of the time) worked from home frequently and 25.6% worked from home most of the time. - 23% worked from home weekly. - Only 10.1% of those who worked from home, worked from home once or twice a month, with 7.3% rarely working from home.